akaunderr/ocmod3-breadcrumbs-seo-plus/README.md

 * The first breadcrumb item markup with custom title (ON/OFF).
 * Removing the link from the last breadcrumb item (ON/OFF).
 * Bold type for the last breadcrumb item (ON/OFF).
-* Multilangual - EN/UA/RU
+* Multilangual - EN/UA/RU.
-* Does not change original files - OCMOD modification
+* Does not change original files - OCMOD modification.

 ## Change log
 * v1.1(2018.09.10):